How to Write a Letter of Complaint

 You didn't get the service you expected.

-Do these complaints sound familiar?
+Do any of these complaints sound familiar?

-Yes, indeed, life is often about not getting what you want.
+Yes, indeed, life is sometimes about not getting what you want.
 Life is full of disappointments, but sometimes these disappointments are so great that they warrant further scrutiny.
 Rather than act like a spoiled child, ranting and raving, wouldn't it be nice to be able to write a beautifully constructed letter of complaint?

 Organize your letter of complaint to achieve clarity

 Before you sit down to actually write the complaint letter, jot down the facts of the case.
 These facts might include the date, time, and location of the incident, and the names of the personnel involved.
-Then briefly jot down what went wrong and what impact (emotional, financial) it has had on you.
+Then briefly write down what went wrong and what impact (emotional, financial) it has had on you.

 The layout of a complaint letter